-While the international tech company is now worth more than the GDP of many countries, Google’s origins are rather humble.
+While the international tech company is now worth more than the GDP of many countries, Google’s origins are pretty humble (and rather curious).

 When Brin and Page first developed an algorithm for searching the net, they dubbed it “BackRub”.
 This algorithm was then used to measure and rank the importance of webpages based on inbound links; the skeleton of what would become Google Search was formed.

-That’s right, Google is perhaps the biggest and most public spelling mistake ever made.
-Page and Brin settled on “Googol” as the name for their search engine, referring to the impossibly large number of the same name (1 followed by a hundred zeros).
+That’s right – Google is perhaps the biggest and most public spelling mistake ever made.
+Page and Brin settled on “Googol” as the name for their search engine, referring to the impossibly large number of the same name (the number 1 followed by a hundred zeros).

 When it came time to register the domain name, they were delighted to find that Google.com was available.
 Good reason for that – until then, Google wasn’t even a real word!
 When they later discovered the word they’d looked up was an incorrect spelling of “googol”, they decided to roll with it anyway.

-Another fun fact – the term “googol” to describe the number 10100 was originally coined by a nine year old boy.
+Bonus Fact: The term “googol” to describe the number 10100 was originally coined by a nine-year-old boy.
 At one point, his family considered suing Google for their use of the word.